Tackling Big Questions

 Small group activity (in twos or threes):

-- Take a few cards each and look through the objections to Christian faith they raise.
+• Take a few big question cards each and look through the objections to Christian faith they raise.

-Then take just one card and think through:
+Then take just one card and think through the following and then practice answering the question cards in twos:

 Reflecting Together: Doing Apologetics Well